101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

 Understanding is the gateway to compassion and love, and questions allow us to obtain that necessary level of understanding, helping us learn why our partner behaves or thinks a certain way.

-Here are 103 deep questions to help you connect with your partner on a more intimate level.
+Have you ever wondered what are the right, deep questions to ask your boyfriend, girlfriend, spouse or partner?
+Well, wonder no longer.
+Here below are 101 deep questions to help you connect with your partner on a more intimate level.
 May they help you realize a deeper understanding, boundless compassion, and open love.

-When it comes to getting to know your partner on a more meaningful level, it really helps to build an understanding of any experiences they’d like to avoid at all costs—and why.
-Knowing the answers to these questions can be the most stress-relieving thing in the world, or can help circumvent awkward situations in the future, as well as cultivate empathy and a deeper understanding of their character.
+When it comes to getting to know your partner on a more meaningful level, it really helps to build an understanding of any experiences they’d like to avoid — and why.
+Knowing the answers to these questions can be stress-relieving, or help to circumvent awkward situations, as well as cultivate empathy and a deeper understanding of their character.

 2. What’s one thing you always procrastinate on?